FarhangNorouzi/FarhangNorouzi.github.io/Projects/Anomaly Detection/Anomaly_Detection.md

 - Is there any missing values?
 Data includes missing value✔️

 **Plotting the sensor data versus the FAILURE points:**
+The time-series data of each sensor is plotted versus the BROKEN points which has happened 7 times during the timespan of the dataset.
+Only the first 20 sensors are plotted here.

 <img src="Figures/sensor_00_plot.png?raw=true"/>
 <img src="Figures/sensor_01_plot.png?raw=true"/>
 <img src="Figures/sensor_02_plot.png?raw=true"/>